 Peace Day will be an opportunity to unite on a scale never seen before and bring the issues of domestic violence to the fore.
 Together we can decrease the level of violence, raise awareness and generate a vast array of activity around those issues.

-In 2013, Peace One Day launched the theme for Peace Day, 21 September: Who Will You Make Peace With?
+Tthe theme for Peace Day, 21 September is Who Will You Make Peace With?

 Peace starts with individual action, and your actions inspire others to do the same.
 Peace Day 21 September is an opportunity for all of us to become engaged in the peace process with our families, friends and communities.